dollarbillio/NothingMuch/PersonalJourney.md

 * Staring at one point today and get perception distorted by the color of eyes.
 * People who think they understand things and say it out loud are people who know least.
 * Otherwise get very good meditation today.
 Thank you Saturn and king Paimon and archangels.
+---
+15/04/19

+**Present Moment**
+* No more balloon.
+Only waste of time.
+Must confront fear on own and get to it physically.
+Anesthetics can't help
+* Don't waste time and resources in finding quick way.
+Must confront fear.
+* Fear is the teacher and too much freedom creates chaos.